Subscribe to our Newsletter

 Be the first to hear about upcoming events and TUBB3 news.

-Samantha lives in Stow, Ohio with her significant other Eric and their daughter, Cassie.
+Samantha lives in Stow, Ohio with her husband, Eric, and their daughter, Cassie.
 Samantha was a small business owner prior to Cassie’s diagnosis in 2020.
 Now she spends her time caring for her family and advocating for awareness, change and fundraising for the Epilepsy and Rare Disease communities.
 Cassie’s neurological symptoms became apparent shortly before her 2nd birthday in the summer of 2019 and as of Spring 2022 they are still searching as of Spring 2023 for the root cause of most of her symptoms that can not be explained by her TUBB3 genetic deletion.
 Their journey has made Samantha eager to bring the same awareness and fundraising to the TUBB3 foundation and to hopefully help patients and caregivers receive better information, better treatment options and quicker diagnosis.

 Katie holds a B.S. in Finance and Accounting from Boston College and an MBA from the Tuck School of Business at Dartmouth.
 Katie has worked in the biotechnology industry for the past 15 years and lives in the Boston area with her husband Nick and their three children.
 It is her son, Peter, who drives her to be a catalyst for change within the TUBB3 community.
 Peter was first diagnosed with a TUBB3 mutation in 2022 at the age of two.
 Katie, as a board member, wants to apply her experience and know-how to help further the goals of the foundation to the benefit of all TUBB3 patients and families.